SuperLimitBreak/display-trigger/display/README.md

 A html5 client to drive multiple screens from triggers.
 This was designed to display videos and other dynamic content on multiple projected screens for live music performances.
-Videos can be triggred to play when a song starts.
+Videos can be triggered to play when a song starts.
-Although live music was it's initial usecase, the concept could be utilised in other domains.
+Although live music was it's initial usecase, the concept could be utilized in other domains.

 The concept of *display* has now moved way beyond just triggering videos.
-Below are some of the types of trigger plugins the system currenty supports.
+Below are some of the types of trigger plugins the system currently supports.

 * Video
 * Audio
 * Text Overlays
 * Fullscreen Fades

+Old V1.0 functionality that needs to be re-implemented

 * MaskOverlay (crop/feather display with an image mask)
 * iFrame
     * Currently used for voteBattle
 * Pentatonic Hero
 * Subtitle Prompts
-* Smooth Background Scroller
+* Smooth Background Scroller (replaced with GASP)

+Future ideas

 * Sprite renderer (unimplemented concept)
 * WebRTC video surfaces (unimplemented concept)
 * Screen Scrablers (unimplemented concept)